Arseny271/FreeTON-RecurringPaymentsContest/README.md

 ```
 Deploys a new terms contract  `<terms_info_filename>` - filename without extension in `terms` folder

+**Description of subscription terms**
+- `address` debot_address - debot address, currently not used
+- `uint256` verifier_pubkey - public key of the verifier, currently not used.
+It is assumed that the owner of this key can have access to any intermediary contract and resolve disputes between the user and the supplier.
+- `address` send_value_to - service provider address for sending funds there
+- ` address` root_token_wallet - root TIP-3 token wallet address.
+Can be 0 if TIP-3 is not used.
+- `uint128` value - payment amount.
+- `uint128` gas_value - The amount of gas attached to the payment when spending funds, as well as when calling a callback.
+Recommended value 350_000_000 nanotokens.
+- `uint64` period - payment period in seconds
+- `uint32` max_payment_delay - the time that the service can be provided without receiving payment
+- `string` name - Service name.
+- `string` info - More detailed description

 #### Multitoken Wallet
 This is the main user wallet that will be used to pay for subscriptions.
 ```